How public bodies including RTÉ will under the Freedom of Information Act.

 Requests for information can be made in writing stating clearly that the request is being made under the FOI Act.
 All requests should provide sufficient detail for the request to be processed.

-An RTÉ News report by Colm Connolly broadcast on 30 April 2000.
+An RTÉ News report broadcast on 30 April 2000.
+The reporter is Colm Connolly.